-Let’s try to analyze the reasons that this friendship has ended.
+So, let’s try to analyze the reasons that this friendship has ended.
 Do you know where the friendship started to turn?
 Maybe you felt the energy start to shift, even if you could not physically see changes in the dynamics.
 Or are you able to point out the exact moment that led to its ending?
-There are many reasons that a friendship may end.
+Truly, there are many potential reasons for this friendship breakup.
 It may have become toxic or you may have outgrown them.
-They may have become preoccupied and distanced themselves from you slowly over time.
+Or, they may have become preoccupied and distanced themselves from you slowly over time.
 Their actions or words may have hurt you.
 You may have hurt them.
 Change and growth may not have been welcomed or supported in the friendship.
 Or are you still confused about where it went wrong?

-Having some clarity on the ending is crucial for getting closure.
+Regardless, having some clarity on the ending is crucial for getting closure.
 But be careful, searching for that closure outside of yourself may not get you very far.
-Your friend may not be capable of having a conversation that will bring you that clarity.
+For one thing, your friend may not be capable of having a conversation that will bring you that clarity.
 But you cannot control them, you cannot force them to confront the issue, especially not maturely.
-You are only able to control yourself, your reactions, and what you choose to do with the circumstances that you are given.
+Really, you are only able to control yourself, your reactions, and what you choose to do with the circumstances that you are given.
 Seeking those answers for yourself is your responsibility.
-And whatever the reasoning, it’s important to reflect on the ending to help you move into the next step…
+Even so, whatever the reasoning, it’s important to reflect on the ending to help you move into the next step…

 To understand others, you must first understand the importance of not taking the situation personally.
 In one of my favorite books, The Four Agreements, author Don Miguel Ruiz writes, “Whatever happens around you, don’t take it personally… Nothing other people do is because of you.
 It is because of themselves… Even when a situation seems so personal, even if others insult you directly, it has nothing to do with you.”